-America’s Giving Style is a breakthrough new report that goes beyond the already available statistics on giving to reveal the heart and soul of what donors are trying to accomplish with their gifts.
-Its focus is on understanding individuals’ underlying belief systems and motivators of how to effect change, regardless of the issue being addressed.
 A collaborative study from Bolder Giving and WiserGiving, America’s Giving Style analyzes the strategies and approaches that donors use to solve complex problems through their charitable giving.
 Most donors are focused on fixing immediate problems but typically will use a combination of strategies to effect long term, sustainable change.
-Furthermore, most Read more
+Furthermore, most sophisticated donors try to align their giving with their beliefs, though for many their current giving habits do not match their ideals and ambitions.

 Systems that provide services to children tend to operate in silos; foundations can play a role in helping bridge these silos by supporting “systems building” efforts.
 Using examples from two foundations and two communities, this article explores the challenges and lessons learned in systems building work.
 Educating grantees and other community members about systems and systems building is a critical first step in the process.
 Supporting systems building requires an iterative process and foundations should continuously reinforce the importance of systems building activities.